-6.01 Proclamations and Commendations.
-A proclamation or commendation is a formatted certificate or letter, issued by the Mayor, to give recognition and support to ceremonial occasions and special events, civic achievements, or to raise awareness about concerns of interest to the community as a whole.
-Proclamations and commendations are symbolic; no official policy, action or legal act is imparted or intended as a result.
+6.01 Proclamations.
+A proclamation is a formatted certificate, issued by the Mayor, to give recognition and support to ceremonial occasions and special events, or to raise awareness about concerns of interest to the community as a whole.
+Proclamations are symbolic; no official policy, action or legal act is imparted or intended as a result.

-- 1. All proclamations and commendations will be issued at the discretion of the Mayor. - Proclamations generally can recognize international, national, state, and local events, as well as matters of historical interest, in order to bring them to the attention of Kirkland community memberscitizens.
-Commendations generally honor a group or individual for civic achievements.
-Proclamation and commendation content should relate to a public purpose or benefit.
-The City Council shall maintain and publicly display a list of recurring proclamations generally issued by the Mayor on at least an annual basis. - 3.
-A proclamation or commendation that has not previously been issued by the Mayor-of Kirkland shall be reviewed by the Mayor and Deputy Mayor for content to ensure that it does not conflict with an adopted policy position of the Kirkland City-Council. - 4.
-The City Manager's Office will coordinate all requests for proclamations and commendations.
-Proclamation and commendation requests should be received no later than thirty (30) days in advance two weeks prior to a City Council Meeting to allow time for the proclamation or commendation to be prepared and, reviewed.
-Proclamations are generally, and added to athe Council Meeting Agenda.
-Commendations are generally mailed to the recipient.
-Proclamation and commendation requests shall be made through the City Manager's Office on a template form that includes at least the following information: (a) target issuance date; (b) requestor's name, organization, address, telephone, and Email contact information; (c) proposed written content; and (d) brief narrative that includes a description of the event, cause or civic achievement to be recognized and the public benefits or purposes that would be served thereby. - 5.
-Proclamations shall be presented at Council mMeetings only if a recipient is participating in the meeting present in the audience or at the discretion of the Mayor.
-All other proclamations, like commendations, will be sent by mail to the recipient.
+- 1. All proclamations will be issued at the discretion of the Mayor. - 2.
+Proclamations can recognize international, national, state, and local events, as well as matters of historical interest, in order to bring them to the attention of Kirkland citizens.
+Proclamation content should relate to a public purpose or benefit. - 3.
+A proclamation that has not previously been issued by the Mayor of Kirkland shall be reviewed by the Mayor and Deputy Mayor for content to ensure that it does not conflict with an adopted policy position of the Kirkland City Council. - 4.
+The City Manager's Office will coordinate all requests for proclamations.
+Proclamation requests should be received no later than two weeks prior to a City Council Meeting to allow time for the proclamation to be prepared, reviewed, and added to the Council Agenda. - 5.
+Proclamations shall be presented at Council Meetings only if a recipient is present in the audience or at the discretion of the Mayor.
+All other proclamations will be sent by mail to the recipient.